miporto/lulaporto.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a master’s student in Economics at the [Universidad de San Andrés](https://udesa.edu.ar/departamento-de-economia/maestria-en-economia).
+I am a Pre-doc Assistant at the [Universidad de San Andrés](https://udesa.edu.ar/departamento-de-economia).

+* M.A. in Economics, 2021: Universidad de San Andres

+* B.A. in Economics, 2020: Universidad de Buenos Aires